Box kicking in rugby is often unpopular with fans who see it as a cheap way to give the ball to the opposition.

 Once the kick is away, the defending players will turn to chase back down the field.
 Below is a still that I’ve marked up to explain further.

-I’ve drawn one imaginary dotted line across the width of the pitch to represent the first line of defence.
+I’ve drawn one imaginary dotted line across the width of the pitch to represent the first line of defense.
 A good box kick must clear this line.

 But defense is more difficult when you have to move into new positions with the attacking team breathing down your neck!